ScaleSec/project_lockdown/README.md

 ### Terraform

 Copy `terraform.tfvars` into a file that ends in `.auto.tfvars` and edit `enabled_modules` as desired.

+To enable automatic remediation, be sure to set the `mode` variable as `write`

 `terraform.tfvars` will be maintained with a kitchen sink example config as a reference.